 Friday mornings at 9:30.
 Led by instructors from the community.
 On Zoom, please contact the office for the link.

-The weekly Torah portion from varied perspectives, with observations about how it relates to today’s world.
+The weekly Torah portion is considered from varied perspectives, with observations about how it relates to today’s world.

 A Lily Among the Thorns?